eobasanya/crypto_wallet/README.md

 # Crypto Wallet

-This project covers how to send cryptocurrency payments to various accounts using python code
+This project covers how to send cryptocurrency payments to various accounts using python code and the Web 3 api

 # Main App